 #7 – Pest control

 Not the usual intruder we think of when talking ‘security’!
 But it’s worth mentioning – particularly for caravan & motorhome storage.

 We always advise customers with large vehicles to remove all traces of food from within (even down to the salt and pepper shakers) to avoid attracting pests.

 Storage facilities – whether they’re in rural or urban areas, whether their units are internal or external – should have some sort of pest prevention or pest control in place.

-We use Aliard Environmental Services, who deal with all types of pests from fleas, cockroaches, mice, rats and other vermin including wasps nests.
-They provide us with a 24 hour rapid response service, should we ever need it.
+We use Aliard Environmental Services, which deals with all types of pests from fleas, cockroaches, mice, rats and other vermin including wasp nests.
+They provide us with a 24-hour rapid response service, should we ever need it.

 We take the safety and security of your possessions incredibly seriously.
 We do everything we can to ensure maximum security – as any storage facility should.

 If you feel a storage facility isn’t offering the minimum security measures you’d expect, it’s worth getting in touch with the SSA UK (Self Storage Association), the trade association in charge of regulating the industry.